Alzar School Campus

 Home to the Patagonia Learning Center, students and staff head here for community meetings, expedition briefings, and other large group gatherings.
 Staff offices, infirmary, laundry, and the guest suite are located in this building.

 The first building you see as you arrive on campus houses our outdoor program, bouldering wall, and the accommodations for two faculty members.
 If you are headed out on an adventure or completing morning workout, it will likely involve a stop at the barn.

-Founders Sean and Kristin will invite students over in small groups on Sundays throughout the semester for a home-cooked meal and lively discussion.
+Co-founders Sean and Kristin Bierle invite students over in small groups throughout the semester for a home-cooked meal and lively discussion.

 Each semester, we spend five to six weeks in Chile.
 For three weeks we make our home in the Lake District, specifically the towns of Choshuenco and Neltume.
 Here you can anticipate a more traditional academic day while getting to know the towns and the communities in which you reside.
 The natural beauty of glacial lakes, crystal clear rivers, and dramatic volcanoes provide inspiring classrooms.
 Both towns sit next to water at the base of the Mocho Choshuenco volcano.